near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 This method composes and signs a SignedDelegate action to be executed in a transaction.
 Returns the `SignedDelegateWithHash` object.

 > Note: Browser wallets (i.e. MyNearWallet) are unable to return the transaction outcome as they can trigger a redirect.
 The return type in this case is `Promise<void>` instead of the usual `Promise<SignedDelegateWithHash>`.

+### `sendTransaction`

+This method sends a previously signed transaction to the network.
+It takes a transaction hash and a signed transaction object, and optionally a callback URL.
+Returns a `FinalExecutionOutcome` when successful.

+> Note: Browser wallets (i.e. MyNearWallet) are unable to return the transaction outcome as they can trigger a redirect.
+The return type in this case is `Promise<void>` instead of the usual `Promise<FinalExecutionOutcome>`.